Having an alarm system is a great source of peace of mind, and now adds a level of clarity to what is going on in your home when you are away.

 The reality is that most homes with alarm systems in them will not be broken into.
-It’s not that you won’t be cased or even targeted by various ne’er-do-wells, but the security system can add the wrinkle that encourages the criminals to seek an easier or less-risky target.
+It’s not that you won’t be cased or even targeted by various ne’er-do-wells.
+The security system’s presence alone will often send ill-intentioned people next door.

-That said, there are those who will still attempt the break-in.
-These bolder burglars are willing and prepared to risk breaching an alarm if they believe the payoff from the robbery is worth it.
+There are those who will still attempt the break-in.
+These burglars are willing and prepared to risk breaching an alarm if they believe the payoff from the robbery is worth it.

 It’s this level of criminal that requires a little more attention.

-Something that the changes to the Waterloo Regional Police’s alarm response policy has done is allow them to once again prioritize security system callouts as long as homeowners have done their due diligence.
+The changes to the Waterloo Regional Police’s alarm response policy will allow them to once again prioritize security system callouts.
+This policy assumes that home and business owners are up to date with their response lists.
 Let me explain;

 When an alarm in a home or business is triggered, we go through a procedure dictated by our client.
 Typically we: